 Acceptance of an amount of the risk

-- Low probability of the event
+- A low probability of occurrence

-- Consequences are of little relevance
+- Consequences of little relevance

 - Great benefits if successful